pragmatic-objects/site/_chapters/002_never_make_class_final.md

 [familiar](https://en.wikipedia.org/wiki/Liskov_substitution_principle)?

 This equivalence might be easily broken though if one overrode the `stream` method in `TeeInput` inheritor.
-To prevent that, make all methods final instead.
+To prevent that, the method is intentionally made final.
 This will force the inheritors to inherit a class as a whole, not only parts of them.

 The concept of reusing the class in such manner may look similar to [decorating envelopes](https://www.yegor256.com/2017/01/31/decorating-envelopes.html) approach.
-Nice approach, but what I can't get is why should we prohibit applying it on honest "Elegant" class by making it `final`?
+It's really nice approach, but what I can't get is why should we prohibit applying it on honest "Elegant" class by making it `final`?

 Never make "Elegant" classes `final`---it is harmful and gives no benefits.
 Instead---make all its methods `final`.